jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 effects) that retrieves some attributes and return the object that the GraphQL Engine needs to resolve the requested information on the node.

-This is our essential component or re-usable unit and ensures that we don't have to deal with any possible combination that might be asked to the GraphQL Tree.
+This is the essential component or re-usable unit and ensures that we don't have to deal with any possible combination that might be asked of the GraphQL Tree.

-As a side-note, `author()` in `resolvePost` and `user()` in `resolveComment` have a quite similar behavior.
-Another high order function can be created, invoke it and pass it down to those keys.
+As a side-note, you might notice that `author()` in `resolvePost` and `user()` in `resolveComment` have very similar behavior.
+You might create another high order function, invoking it and passing it down to those keys.

 ## Summary

-Throughout our discussion, we've noticed that many of the issues that arise when creating a GraphQL backend are:
+Throughout our discussion, we've observed that some of the issues that arise when creating a GraphQL backend are:

 - Creating Schemas and Root Values.
 We need to find a way to split schemas and